Register | Login | Contact Us

 Designed for polar exploration, Silver Endeavour is the new definition of luxury expedition travel.

 We’re proud to announce that our newest addition has joined the fleet.
-Silver Endeavour revolutionises our expedition voyages and allows deeper travel to some of the planet’s farthest-flung coasts.
-Her statistics speak for themselves: unrivalled, industry-leading crew-to-guest, zodiac-to-guest, and expert-to-guest ratios, cutting-edge navigation and exploration technology, and hallmark Silversea comfort make her the most luxurious expedition ship ever built.
+Silver Endeavour revolutionizes our expedition voyages and allows deeper travel to some of the planet’s farthest-flung coasts.
+Her statistics speak for themselves: unrivaled, industry-leading crew-to-guest, Zodiac-to-guest, and expert-to-guest ratios, cutting-edge navigation and exploration technology, and hallmark Silversea comfort make her the most luxurious expedition ship ever built

-Sailing to both poles, our newest ship redefines the meaning of ultra-luxury expedition cruising.
-Her PC6 ice-class rating is one of the highest in the industry, while her state-of-the-art equipment and exploration technology offer one of the most advanced expedition experiences ever.
-Silver Endeavour introduces a new era in ultra-luxury expedition cruising, and brings the remote and remarkable to you in hallmark Silversea comfort.
-Join us for endless possibilities both onboard and on land aboard Silver Endeavour, the most luxurious expedition ship at sea.
+Sailing to both poles, Silver Endeavour redefines the meaning of ultra-luxury expedition cruising.
+Her PC6 ice-class rating is one of the highest in the industry while her state-of-the-art equipment and exploration technology offer one of the most advanced expedition experiences ever.
+Silver Endeavour introduces a new era in ultra-luxury expedition cruising and brings the remote and remarkable to you in hallmark Silversea comfort.
+Join us for endless possibilities both on board and on land aboard Silver Endeavour, the most luxurious expedition ship at sea.

 Video